-"Coyote Bringing Us Salmon" Carving
+'Coyote Bringing Us Salmon' Carving

-The Coyote Bringing Us Salmon carving was crafted by talented Blackfoot artist Chad Thompson in collaboration with acclaimed Russian carver Dmitrii Klimenko.
+It was crafted by talented Blackfoot artist Chad Thompson in collaboration with acclaimed Russian carver Dmitrii Klimenko.

 The carving depicts an Indigenous origin story of Coyote bringing Salmon to the Columbia River Watershed Nations.
-It sits at the Castlegar Campus, which is located at the confluence of the Columbia and Kootenay rivers.

 About the Artists